mciethan/mciethan.github.io/README.md

 I analyzed some of the factors that predict Massachusetts Bay Transportation Authority (MBTA) subway ridership and found that:
 * higher ridership comes from not just more frequent and faster train connections, but also from mixed land uses and walkability in the neighborhoods surrounding stations
-* many of the factors that predict high ridership are highly correlated with each other, making conventional modeling techniques difficult
+* many of the factors that predict high ridership are highly correlated with each other and seem to reinforce each other, making direct-demand modeling techniques difficult

 ![Figure 1: Correlation Heatmap for Candidate Variables for Fall 2023 Full-Network Models](docs/assets/img/ridership_figure1.png)